primus/primus/README.md

 `primus::ping::<timestamp>`.
 The server will echo back the exact same package.
 This allows Primus to also calculate the latency between messages by simply getting the `<timestamp>` from echo and comparing it with the local time.
-This heartbeat is then stored in a `primus.latency` properly.
+This heartbeat is then stored in a `primus.latency` property.
 The initial value of the `primus.latency` is to the time it took to send an `open` package and to actually receive a confirmation that the connection has been opened.